How to prepare yourself for a weight loss surgery

 7. Preparing for the weeks after your surgery

-The surgery is behind you.
+The surgery is done.
 The surgeon is satisfied and after a few days you can go home.
 But at home you discover that the refrigerator is empty.
 You have nothing in the cupboard that you can and are allowed to eat now.
 Of course you want to avoid that.
 So prepare yourself well.
 The first two weeks after surgery you will only eat liquid foods because swallowing is still painful.
-Make sure you have enough liquid and nutritious food in the house, like soups, broth, yogurt and cottage cheese, Bambix, Brinta or oatmeal.
+Make sure you have enough liquid and nutritious food in the house, like soups, broth, yogurt and cottage cheese or oatmeal.
 Prepare small portions of food to freeze.
 Then you only need to defrost and reheat it.

 Questions?
 Ask us!

-If you are undergoing gastric bypass surgery, you will receive guidance from the hospital and your GP.
+If you are undergoing weight loss surgery, you will receive guidance from the hospital and your GP.
 In the meantime, don’t hesitate to ask questions.
 In addition, it is a good idea to look at your diet with a dietitian after surgery.
 That way you can be sure that you are getting the right food in the right quantities.

 We are also here for you.
 Both before and after surgery.
 Do you have any questions?
 Feel free to let us know.
 Our dietitians will be happy to help you.
 Discover how to reach us here.